MonoGame/docs.monogame.github.io/articles/tutorials/04_working_with_textures/index.md

 <figure><img src="./images/logo.png" alt="Figure 4-2: MonoGame Horizontal Logo"><figcaption><p><strong>Figure 4-2: MonoGame Horizontal Logo</strong></p></figcaption></figure>

-Next, open the *Game1.cs* file in your project and add the following instance member to the class where the `GraphicsDeviceManager` and `SpriteBatch` instance member variables are:
+Next, open the *Game1.cs* file in your project and add

 ```cs
 private Texture2D _logo;
 ```

-This adds a new instance member to the class called `_logo` that is of type `Texture2D`. `Texture2D` is the type used to store a reference to 2D image data in MonoGame.
+beneath where the `GraphicsDeviceManager` and `SpriteBatch` instance member variables are declared.
+This adds a new `Texture2D` instanced called `_logo`.  `Texture2D` is the type used to store a reference to 2D image data in MonoGame.

 ### Loading From File